Before Your Dog Comes Home

 - Ask your dog to sit before you put on his leash, feed him, or play with him.
-If your dog isn’t trained to walk nicely on a leash, use a Gentle Leader, a Halti, or a no-pull harness to keep him from pulling you down the street.
+If your dog isn’t trained to walk nicely on a leash, use a no-pull harness to keep him from pulling you down the street.

 - Praise and reward your dog IMMEDIATELY for good behavior.
 This will encourage him to do it again.
 Try to anticipate and prevent unwanted behavior.
 For example, attach a leash to your dog before he goes in the family room for the first time, so you can prevent him from getting on your favorite chair.
 Tap on the piece of carpet where you would prefer that he settle.
 As he is going down on the carpet piece, give it a name, like “go to place” and give him a treat right away to reward him.